AdobeDocs/commerce-operations.en/help/implementation-playbook/best-practices/development/composer.md

 ## Convert packages to Git repositories

 By default, packages do not contain a `.git/` directory.
-Composer can check out packages from Git instead of using Composer's pre-built packages.
+Composer can check out packages from Git instead of using the pre-built Composer packages.
 The advantage to this approach is that you can easily modify the packages during development.

 1. Remove the module from the `vendor/` directory.